CLASS STRUCTURES and TEACHING STAFFING

 Kindergarten – Pre-Primary:

-Welcome to the Northampton District High School and in particular the Northampton Early Childhood Centre.
-Kindergarten and moving into Pre-Primary is a time where children are able to explore and learn through play in a learning enriched environment.
+Welcome to our Early Childhood Centre!
+Kindergarten and Pre-Primary is a time where children are able to explore and learn through play in a learning enriched environment.
 It is an exciting time as they become more independent, make new friends and discover ways to share, co-operate and to socialise with peers and with adults outside their immediate family.

 We acknowledge the vital role families play as the child’s first and most influential teacher and aim to work in partnership with you to develop your child’s natural curiosity and a positive attitude to learning.
 The centre provides an environment where your child is able to develop in all learning areas—physically, socially, emotionally and intellectually.
 We provide an extensive array of inside and outside activities that cater for all children’s needs, interests and learning styles.
 At our centre we structure the learning environment to incorporate play while implementing the Early Years Learning Framework combined with the WA Kindergarten Guidelines, the Australian Curriculum and National Quality Standard.

-In 2022, we will have a Kindy class and a combined Pre Primary/Year 1 class in the Early Childhood Centre.
+In 2023, we will have a combined Kindy/Pre Primary class in the Early Childhood Centre.

 Pre Primary is now compulsory and children who are of this age must enrol at a school.
 Kindergarten is not compulsory, however once your child is enrolled at school it is recommended they attend regulalry.
 Kindergarten is a good time to instil good attendance behaviours.
 Parents must endeavour to send their child to school regularly and provide the school with reasonable explanation for absences either by calling, texting, emailing the school or by sending in a note to explain.
 We recognise that parents are in the best place to judge their child’s ability to cope with the challenges of school life, and parents are able to negotiate with the class teacher a transition to school should it be required.